AddJam/addjam/_posts/2015-06-02-life-with-apple-watch.md

 Initially the concept of maps on your wrist was wasted on me.
 Surely nobody would want to use a postage stamp size screen on their wrist to scroll around a map when they have their phone on them.
 How wrong I was.
 I didn't understand the true use case.

 Apple Watch Maps came in super useful while on my break to Rome.
 I found navigating the tight cobbled streets of the city to be a breeze with maps on Apple Watch.
 Setting a destination on my phone I was given a gentle tap when I came to a turn and a nice big, easy to understand arrow on my wrist.
-I'm now a Apple Watch navigation convert.
+I'm now an Apple Watch navigation convert.

 Maps isn't for browsing, it's for getting you places.